Physiotherapy Negligence Claims

 A case study of physio negligence featured a woman who had an incorrect diagnosis from her physiotherapist.
 She subsequently received the wrong treatment which compounded her injury and caused her a significant quantity of pain.

-Indeed, our legal experts do our best to make it as straightforward and stress-free as possible.
+Indeed, the legal experts we work with do their best to make it as straightforward and stress-free as possible.
 But processing a claim for medical negligence on a No Win, No Fee basis of legal fees takes time.
 We always advise clients to get legal advice as early as possible.